benderb1/great_lakes_gpcr_retreat_2016_workshop/README.md

     mkdir my_model/
     cd my_model/

 Prepared files can be copied from the indicated directories into your working directory at any step if you wish to skip creating a particular file yourself.
+It is recommended to maintain the same directory architecture (i.e. /rosetta_cm/input_files/) both to ensure the scripts run correctly without modification and as a good way to separate different types of files.

 ## a.
 Target Sequence ##